30+ Best Things to Do in Halifax, Nova Scotia

 Experience the fast-paced, hard-hitting game of indoor lacrosse.
 Take in a professional NLL game as the Halifax Thunderbirds thrill hometown crowds with this fun, family-friendly, rock ‘n roll sport.
 If you like hockey, you’ll love lacrosse.
 The lights are low.
 The music is loud.
 And the crowd is electric.

 Throw Some Axes

 Axe throwing is a sport (game? hobby? pastime?) that many people are surprised to find is not only real, but available outside of hipster enclaves like Austin, Portland, or Brooklyn.
-Halifax has a local axe throwing joint, Timber Lounge, and they also serve some great snacks.
+Halifax has a local axe throwing joint, Timber Lounge, and they also serve some great local beer.
 Drop in and unleash your inner lumberjack.
 Plaid shirt not required.

 The Board Room Game Cafe

 Another great rainy day activity is The Board Room Game Cafe.
 They have a huge selection of board and card games to go with your coffee and cookie or pint and sandwich.
 Want to try a new game but the thought of stumbling your way through new rules is daunting?
 They have game teachers on hand to talk you through it.
 For just $6 you can play as many games as you like.